dalematthews93/Deep-Learning-Resources/README.md

 ## Math

-Most of the intermediate materials require an understanding of statistics and probability, linear algebra and calculus.
-There are many resources for these topics including [Khan Academy](https://www.khanacademy.org) and [MIT OpenCourseWare](https://ocw.mit.edu/).
+The most relevant areas of math to machine learning are statistics and probability, linear algebra and calculus.
+There are many resources for these topics.
+I would highly recommend Khan Academy.
+Other options are [MIT OpenCourseWare](https://ocw.mit.edu/), edX, Coursera and Udacity.

 ## Intermediate to Advanced